 Food allergies can be life-threatening, so it’s important to be allergy aware.
 Ask your guests ahead of time if they have any food allergies and take them seriously.
 If possible, avoid using those foods in the kitchen.
 If not, take precautions to protect other foods from becoming contaminated with allergens.
 This includes not using the same utensils, mixing bowls, etc., without thoroughly washing and sanitizing those tools first.
 If you are using prepared mixes, remember to read the label thoroughly.

 The most common food allergens are:

 - Tree nuts

 Often, merriment includes special beverages only available at this time of year.
-But remember, unpasteurized products carry with them a food safety risk – pasteurization kills pathogens that are present in foods or that develop in processing.
+But remember, unpasteurized products carry with them a food safety risk.
 Purchase eggnog, apple cider, and other seasonal beverages labeled PASTEURIZED to avoid potentially harmful pathogens.

-Finally, remember if you’re traveling with foods, it’s important to keep hot foods hot and cold foods cold.
-When foods are allowed to cool or warm up, they go into the temperature danger zone and can grow bacteria and other pathogens that can make people sick.
-Use insulated carriers to help you keep foods from going out of the safe temperature range.
+Finally, remember if you’re traveling with food, it’s important to keep hot foods hot and cold foods cold.
+When foods are allowed to cool then warm up, they go into the temperature danger zone and can quickly grow bacteria that can make people sick.
+Use insulated carriers to help keep food temperatures safe and consistent.